TitusTech/docs-webui/_docs/Deployment-to-Production.md

 ---
-title: Deployment-to-Production
+title: Deployment to Production
 permalink: /docs/Deployment-to-Production/
 ---

-## Optimize for production
+### Optimize for production

 Although deploying directly from the development environment works, you can generate an optimized build with additional CLI command line flags, starting with --prod.
 Build with --prod